elizaOS/jeju/documentation/getting-started/introduction.md

 # Introduction to Jeju L3

-Jeju is a Layer 3 blockchain built by **Eliza Labs** (maintainers of ElizaOS) on the OP-Stack, settling on Base L2.
+Jeju is a Layer 3 blockchain built on the OP-Stack, settling on Base L2.
 It provides fast block times and low costs while maintaining Ethereum security.

 ## Architecture Overview